Skip to Main Content

 Getting Started at the library

 2. Access Course Reserves to read materials shared with your class by your instructor.
-Digital materials may be shared in Ares or in Canvas.
+Digital materials may be shared in Canvas through Ares.
+Create an Ares account and add your courses.

 3. Search the library catalog for books, journals, and many other resources.
-The catalog includes print and digital items from all library branches.
+The catalog includes print and digital items from all library branches as well as tools and technology you can borrow.
+Sign in with your Gator ID to request or renew materials.

 Using AI in Library Research